During emergencies, St Mary’s

 of Social Services, St. Mary’s County Public Schools, and Department

-of Aging staff the shelters to provide services for sheltered
+of Aging staff support the shelters to provide services for sheltered

 citizens.
 Make plans to have your pets cared for while you are